 The company is veteran-owned and the product is American-made, so it’s hard to argue about money when so many products today have “Made in China” stickers on them.

-All in all, it’s a handy product if you’re looking for a way to provide easy access in your car, bedroom or office, but don’t want a gun just sitting in your console or on your side table.
+The customer reviews are strong.
+And all in all, it’s a handy product if you’re looking for a way to provide easy access in your car, bedroom or office, but don’t want a handgun just sitting in your center console or on your nightstand.
 I’m happy with mine.

 Magnet size: 4.25″ x 1″ x .5″